 - Caran Blending Pencil (works well in Lost Ocean)

 Many people love to use baby oil for blending.
 You apply a VERY small amount with a paper blending stump and blend it.
 Put a piece of paper underneath and leave the book open for the oil to evaporate.
+You can also dip your pencil in the oil or in vaseline.
 I would play with this on a book where the pages are removable just to see what you think.
 There are expensive blending mediums and mineral oils but they are toxic and we know and probably have some baby oil sitting in the house.
 Give it a try when you are feeling adventurous.

 Budget friendly backgrounds – you can color them in the colored pencils but it is tedious and time-consuming or you can use soft pastels.
 A really inexpensive cheat for that is to use blush and eye shadow that you have laid in your cosmetic bag.
 I know you ladies have some and you guys can ask your wives or partners to dig some out for you.
 I love free!